openaire/openaire-catalogue-docs/docs/data-model/entities/research-product.md

 _Type: String &bull; Cardinality: ONE_

-Explanatory or alternative name by which a scientific result is known.
+Explanatory or alternative name by which a research product is known.

 ```json
 "subtitle": "An analysis of cases from 1980 - 2020"